a-ursino/deployment-tools/README.md

 ```

 #### Long-Term-Caching
-If you want to use long term caching for js e css (more [there](https://webpack.github.io/docs/long-term-caching.html)) you can
+If you want to use long term caching for js e CSS (more [there](https://webpack.github.io/docs/long-term-caching.html)) you can
 use `longTermHash` option.
 When so the build process try to update the relative keys inside `Web.config` with the hash of single file

 ```xml